Type 212A submarine: Operations

-The Italian Navy's S 526 Todaro was deployed, for over six months in 2008, to the United States for CONUS 2008 exercise with the United States Navy.
+The Italian Navy's S 526 Todaro was deployed, for over six months in 2008, to the United States for the CONUS 2008 exercise with the United States Navy.

-The Italian Navy's S 527 Scirè was deployed, for over five months in 2009, to the U.S. for CONUS 2009 exercise with the United States Navy.
+The Italian Navy's S 527 Scirè was deployed, for over five months in 2009, to the United States for the CONUS 2009 exercise with the US Navy.

-The Italian Navy's S 526 Todaro, between 1 September 2012 and 13 February 2013, for the first time was deployed to the Gulf of Aden, Arabian Sea, Gulf of Oman and the Indian Ocean.
+Between 1 September 2012 and 13 February 2013, the Italian Navy's S 526 Todaro was deployed to the Gulf of Aden, Arabian Sea, Gulf of Oman and the Indian Ocean for the first time.

-In 2013, while on the way to participate in naval exercises in U.S. waters, the German Navy's U-32 established a new record for non-nuclear submarines with 18 days in submerged transit without snorkelling.
+In 2013, while on the way to participate in naval exercises in US waters, the German Navy's U-32 established a new record for non-nuclear submarines with 18 days in submerged transit without snorkelling.

 On 15 October 2017, the German Navy's U-35 suffered damage to its rudder fins while conducting dives off the Norwegian coast.